joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 -------------------------
 Now we are ready to install Sensu.
 We will install two rpms: `rubygem-sensu` and `rubygem-sensu-dashboard`.
 This will install four components: sensu-server, sensu-client, sensu-api, sensu-dashboard.
 Sensu servers use all of these and clients only use sensu-client.

-We are going to use @jeremy_carroll's (<TODO# url to twitter) recently created yum repo to install sensu via rpm.
+We are going to use [@jeremy_carroll](http://twitter.com/jeremy_carroll)'s recently created yum repo to install Sensu via rpm.
 This repo contains sensu rpm's for both CentOS 5 and 6.
 It's awesome that Jeremy has taken the time to set this up and I hope we can use this as a basis for automating the building of rpms and debs for all releases of Sensu.
 Since this repo was setup pretty much as this blog was being written, it's possible that this repo will move to a different location in the future.

 (CentOS 5 only)